 S. Kevin Zhou (IEEE Fellow) and Prof.

 Houqiang Li (IEEE Fellow).
-Before that, I obtained my Ph.D. degree from the Department of Electronic Engineering and Information Science, University of Science and Technology of China (USTC) in 2024, advised by Prof.
+Before that, I obtained my Ph.D. degree from the Department of Electronic Engineering and Information Science at USTC in 2024, advised by Prof.

 Yongdong Zhang (IEEE Fellow) and Prof.